Frequently Asked Questions

 How is assisted living regulated?

 The Ohio Department of Health — under the classification of residential care facility — regulates all assisted living communities with 17 or more residents.
-Berea Lake Towers is licensed by the Ohio Department of Health and the department annually inspects our building to ensure we meet or exceed the required standards.
+Generations Senior Living of Berea is licensed by the Ohio Department of Health and the department annually inspects our building to ensure we meet or exceed the required standards.
 Contact us to learn more.
 [Back to Top]

 How can I get more information?